MNoorFawi/lzhw/README.md

 ![](./img/lzhw_size2.jpg)

 **By far LZHW outperforms others with acceptable time difference**, especially with all other functionalities it enables to deal with compressed data.

+#### DEFLATE Note
+The techniques may seem similar to the [**DEFLATE**](https://en.wikipedia.org/wiki/DEFLATE) algorithm which uses both LZSS, which is a variant of LZ77, and huffman coding, but I am not sure how the huffman coding further compresses the triplets.
+I believe it compresses the triplets altogether not as 3 separate lists as lzhw.
+ And also it doesn't use the lempel-ziv-welch for further compression.

+LZHW also uses a **modified version of LZ77**, in which it uses a dictionary, **key-value data structure, to store the already-seen patterns with their locations during the compression process, so that the algorithm instead of blindly going back looking for matching, it knows where exactly to go**.
+This **speeds up the compression process**.

+For example, let's say the algorithm now has found "A", it needs to see in previous sequences where is the longest match.
+It will do so using the dictionary {"A": [1, 4, 5, 8]}.
+So it will go and start looking starting from these locations instead of blindly looking for "A"'s indices.

 ##### Reference
  		[1] Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.